Where the love of cricket begins

 Two teams go to carousel stations (batting, bowling, or fielding rotations), two go to a game-based practice directly linked to the carousel skills.
 At half-time, teams line up and shake hands with the opposition — we teach them to do it properly, with respect and eye contact.
 Teams swap so everyone gets carousels and a match every week.

 We close with a debrief.
 Captains deliver their team scores to the board.
 Winning team and outstanding individual performances are recognised.
 Gentle stretches, then coaches line the children up and bring them out to parents.
 No downtime.
-Every minute is coached.
+No wasted time.

 Tikes sessions (Groups 1–4): We provide everything — bats, balls, stumps, cones, and all protective equipment.
 Your child just needs to turn up.